 How do I pause tracking?

-Since there are so many creepy things Google knows about you, it’s lucky that pausing your web activity is a pretty easy process.
+Google may know everything about you, (and your smartphone knows just as much) but having happy customers is still a priority, which means that pausing your web activity is a pretty easy process.
 On the “My Google Activity” page, select “Activity Controls” in the sidebar.
 This will take you to a page that explains exactly what information Google is tracking.